0.33.0 - October 2024

 network_policy: MY_NETWORK_POLICY

-Setting NETWORK POLICY on USER now requires explicit network_policy parameter in config.
-Setting it via session_params no longer works.
+Setting `NETWORK POLICY` on USER now requires explicit `network_policy` parameter in [USER](/basic/yaml-configs/user.md) config.
+Setting it via `session_params` no longer works.

 Before: